 Many hopeful adoptive parents find the home study to be the most time-consuming and nerve-wracking part of the adoption process.
 They wonder things like, “Will they find our home to be acceptable?
 What about our parenting approach?”

 Today, Lifetime Adoption Agency will share what to expect with a home study and how to prepare, as well as shed light on common home study myths!

 It’s an evaluation that a licensed social worker completes on a prospective adoptive family.
 Per state and federal regulations, you must have an approved home study to adopt.
-That’s because your home study will be used by your attorney to file adoption paperwork with the court.
+That’s because it will be used by your attorney to file adoption paperwork with the court.
 Before he or she approves and finalizes your adoption, a judge will review your home study.

 It’s the perfect time to learn more about the adoption process and how to parent an adopted child.
-So make sure to ask your home study provider your questions as they come up!
+So make sure to ask the social worker preparing the home study your questions as they come up!